Juan Ruiz de Apodaca, 1st Count of Venadito: Military career

+In July 1803 he was again in charge of the Cartagena arsenal, where he had already held that position in 1797.
+On 24 March 1807 he was granted command of the Ocean squadron, surrendering the following year to the French squadron anchored in Cádiz, commanded by Admiral Rosily, in the Capture of the Rosily Squadron.

+He was promoted to lieutenant general on 23 August 1809, and in January of the same year Apodaca had been sent to London to open peace negotiations and create an alliance to fight against the French invader (Treaty of London of 14 January 1809).
+He returned to Cádiz from his diplomatic mission in London.
+All this earned him singular displays of appreciation from the Government and the King of the United Kingdom, who gave him conspicuous signs of this when he left office on 15 June 1811.
+In February 1812 he went to Havana as captain general and governor of the island of Cuba.

 As viceroy of New Spain

 During a moment of great turbulence in the Mexican war of independence, he was named viceroy of New Spain at the beginning of 1816 but he did not take over the office from Félix María Calleja del Rey until September 20.
 As a new viceroy Apodaca offered amnesty to the rebels.
 Thousands of insurgents accepted, with only Vicente Guerrero in the south and Guadalupe Victoria and Nicolás Bravo in Veracruz remaining in active rebellion.
 The viceroy also reversed the harsh policies of Calleja and ordered that in no circumstances were rebel prisoners to be summarily shot.

 He banned the flying of kites (as a safety measure, because they were generally flown from rooftops).
 He closely reviewed the public accounts, finding that Calleja had kept them accurately and carefully.
 He paid off the public debt, stopped relying on loans to fund the government, and relied instead only on the customs duties, taxes and other fees due the government.
 He revived the commercial and mining sectors of the economy, insofar as that was possible in a time of war.

 On April 17, 1817, Spanish liberal Francisco Javier Mina and 308 volunteers arrived at Soto la Marina, Nuevo Santander, from London and New Orleans.
 Mina issued a manifesto saying he was not fighting against Spain, but rather against the tyranny of King Ferdinand VII and to restore the constitutional regime.
 On May 24 his troops began a march into the interior to join with rebels under Pedro Moreno at Fuerte del Sombrero, northeast of Guanajuato.
 Apodaca sent a strong column against Mina and his allies, under the command of Field Marshal Pascual Liñán.
 After active fighting, Liñán killed Moreno and took Mina prisoner at the Rancho del Venadito, near Silao on October 27.
 Mina was executed by firing squad on November 11.
 As the result of this action, the viceroy received the title of Conde de Venadito, which provoked much ridicule.
 Once again it looked as though the insurrection might be over.